What is the Cervix?

 - last layer of the cervix during pregnancy

-- outer cervix open early pregnancy
+- how much is cervix cervix slightly open in early 2nd pregnancy